TangHuihao/FastCuCodeML/README.md

 Then run the program with the following command: `your-path/FastCuCodeML`

-We have test this package in Windows10 using Visual Studio and Ubuntu 18.04 LTS
+We have tested this package in Windows10 using Visual Studio and Ubuntu 18.04 LTS